za3k/scan-organizer/README.md

 ### Phase 5: Transcribing by hand
 ![Phase 5a: Transcribing by Hand](/screenshots/phase5.png)

-I write up all my handwritten documents.
+I type up all my handwritten documents.
 I have not found any useful handwriting recognition software.
-I just do it all by hand.
+I just type it all by hand.
 For screenshot readability, the screenshot is actually of a printed document.

 ### Phase 6: Verification
 ![Phase 6: Verification](/screenshots/phase6.png)